AlxHnr/nano-backup/HACKING.md

 FileStream *reader = sFopenRead("/etc/init.conf");
 ```
 In this case its up to the OS to reclaim the memory.

+**Note**: Use sSizeAdd() and sSizeMul() to calculate the amount of data to
+allocate.
+This prevents unexpected behaviour resulting from overflows.

 ## Handling strings